-The Ocean Beach Master Plan (OBMP) provides a long-term strategy for responding to sea-level rise impacts anticipated along the 3.5-mile stretch of San Francisco’s Ocean Beach, and suggests recommendations for adapting the Great Highway, which runs adjacent to the beach.
+Developed by the San Francisco Planning and Urban Research Association (SPUR), the Ocean Beach Master Plan (OBMP) provides a long-term strategy for responding to current and future sea-level rise impacts along the 3.5-mile stretch of San Francisco’s Ocean Beach, and provides recommendations for adapting the Great Highway, which runs adjacent to the beach.
 The strategy focuses on the protection and relocation of transportation infrastructure, including: (1) rerouting the southern portion of the Great Highway; (2) protecting and restoring the shoreline and beach; (3) reducing the width of the Great Highway; (4) repairing seaside dunes; (5) facilitating faster travel between Golden Gate Park and Ocean Beach; and (6) improving bicycle paths and sidewalks near Ocean Beach.
-While the OMBP has no legal effect, the plan is intended to serve as guidance to the federal, state and local entities that have authority to implement the actions included in the plan.
+While the OMBP has no legal effect, it was developed in partnership with city, state, and federal agencies that are ultimately working on phased implementation of the plan.

 Ocean Beach is highly exposed to erosive effects of the Pacific Ocean.
-During storms in 2009-2010, parking lot foundations and the highway shoulder were threatened by collapse due to erosion that at some places caused the beach to recede 40 feet inland.
+During storms in 2009-2010, parking lot foundations and the highway shoulder were at risk of collapse due to erosion that at some places caused the beach to recede 40 feet inland.
 The receding shoreline threatens to damage critical infrastructure: the Great Highway, the Lake Merced Tunnel, and a wastewater treatment plant.
 The Great Highway, built on an artificial foundation of sand, is an important traffic artery for local residents and regional travelers alike.
-The highway and nearby parking lots have been undermined by erosion in recent storm events, but lack of coordination among regulatory authorities (including city, county, state, and federal entities) has hampered efforts to implement proactive countermeasures.
+The highway and nearby parking lots have been undermined by erosion from storm events, but prior lack of coordination among regulatory authorities (including city, county, state, and federal entities) had hampered efforts to implement proactive countermeasures.

 To assess future impacts to the Ocean Beach region, SPUR relied on climate projections provided in the State of California Sea-Level Rise Interim Guidance Document.
 The study assessed the potential impacts to the region based upon projections of 14 inches of sea-level rise by 2050 and 55 inches by 2100.
 Projected impacts for the study region include more frequent and more severe coastal storm surges and worsening erosion.
 Acknowledging the uncertainties inherent in projecting climate impacts, the OBMP suggested an adaptive management approach for the region, suggesting that localities undertake successive actions on the basis of physical triggers, such as a particular amount of beach erosion, instead of set timelines.
 This adaptive management strategy will allow recommendations to be implemented in a flexible manner, evolving as physical conditions change and political and fiscal challenges are addressed.

-The OBMP management strategy concludes by recommending six “Key Moves,” the first three of which are most relevant to transportation infrastructure.
+The OBMP management strategy organizes recommendations within six “Key Moves,” the first three of which are most relevant to managed retreat of transportation infrastructure.

 - Consider a managed retreat strategy that would protect critical infrastructure while restoring the beach and improving recreational access.
-The important Lake Merced Tunnel is buried deep within a large sand berm that forms the foundation for the southern portion of the Great Highway.
-By removing and relocating parts of the southern highway, the city could replace the current seawall protecting these assets with a longer, shallower defense system that dissipates tidal energy more effectively while providing more useable beach.
+The Lake Merced Tunnel, a critical wastewater treatment asset overseen by the SF Public Utilities Commission, is buried deep within a large sand berm that forms the foundation for the southern portion of the Great Highway.
+By removing and relocating parts of the southern highway, the city could replace the current seawall protecting these assets with a longer, shallower defense system that dissipates tidal energy more effectively while providing more usable beach.
 The underground Lake Merced Tunnel would be armored with a low-profile structure made of stone or concrete, on top of which would be piled cobblestones that would absorb tidal energy, reducing erosion.
 Sand dredged by the U.S. Army Corp of Engineers would be placed atop the cobblestones to provide another layer of buffer, but would need to be maintained with consistent renourishment.

-This Adaptation Clearinghouse entry was prepared with support from the Federal Highway Administration.
-This entry was last updated on March 9, 2016.
+This Adaptation Clearinghouse entry was originally prepared with support from the Federal Highway Administration.
+This entry was last updated on June 30, 2020.

 Publication Date: May 21, 2012